ietf/tao/Tao.md

 A map showing the room locations are also shown on the agenda.
 Room assignments can change as the agenda changes.
 Some Working Groups meet multiple times during a meeting, and every attempt is made to have a Working Group meet in the same room for each session.

-3.11 EDU to the Rescue
+3.11 emodir to the Rescue

-If certain aspects of the IETF still mystify you (even after you finish reading the Tao), you'll want to drop in on the on-site training offered by the Education (EDU) team.
+If certain aspects of the IETF still mystify you (even after you finish reading the Tao), you'll want to drop in on newcomers training offered by the Education, Mentoring, and Outreach Directorate (emodir).
 These informal classes are designed for newcomers and seasoned IETFers alike.
-In addition to the Newcomer Training, the EDU team offers in-depth tutorials that are indispensable for both newcomers and longtime IETF attendees.
-EDU sessions are generally held on Sunday afternoons and are posted to watch later as well.
+In addition to the Newcomer Training, emodir offers in-depth tutorials that are indispensable for both newcomers and longtime IETF attendees. emodir sessions are generally held on Sunday afternoons and are posted to watch later as well.

-During registration you will also be offered to be linked to a mentor.
-This is also organized by the EDU team; you will be paired with volunteers who have experience in the IETF and can help you hit the ground running.
+During registration you will also be offered to be linked to an mentor.
+This is also organized by the emodir team; you will be paired with volunteers who have experience in the IETF and can help you hit the ground running.
 Ideally you have a call with your mentor before the meeting, a meeting during the beginning of the meeting, and check in some time during the meeting, so they can help you with any questions you might have.

-You'll find more about the EDU team at [https://datatracker.ietf.org/group/emodir/about].
+You'll find more about emodir at [https://datatracker.ietf.org/group/emodir/about].

 3.12 Where Do I Fit In?